JuanCruz2/React-Challenge/README.md

 * Comic details dedicate page
 * Redux + ReduxToolkit for store managment
 * New 8 random characters as home page
+* Styled CSS cards for each character
+* Marvel loader